Korean Consumers, Bloggers Visit with U.S. Industry Leaders

 “It was fascinating meeting with Korean consumers and these trusted bloggers,” said Saunders.
 “It is very obvious that while we speak different languages and come from different cultures, we all want the same thing when it comes to our food choices and feeding our families.
 We all want safe, healthy, cost-effective alternatives.
 Consumers worldwide want transparency, authenticity and more information about the families behind their food.”

 USMEF President and CEO Philip Seng introduced the program, which included two celebrity chefs, Chef Lee Sang-hak and Chef Shin Hyo-seob, who are very popular with Korean consumers.
-Their cooking demonstration gave the participants a sampling of U.S. beef chuck eye roll skewers with black olive Chimichurri sauce and U.S. pulled pork sandwich.
+Their cooking demonstration gave the participants a sampling of U.S. beef chuck eye roll skewers with black olive Chimichurri sauce.

-Representing the luxurious Westin Chosun hotel in Seoul, Chef Lee praised the quality of U.S. beef while Chef Shin, who is part of a U.S. pork radio advertising campaign, stressed the good taste and quality of American pork.
-“It is more credible to hear from the people from the U.S. how cattle and hogs are raised and beef and pork are produced,” said one consumer.
+Representing the luxurious Westin Chosun hotel in Seoul, Chef Lee praised the quality of U.S. beef and stressed its good taste and quality.
+“It is more credible to hear from the people from the U.S. how cattle and hogs are raised and beef is produced,” said one consumer.